-For Christmas I received the SensatioNail – Limited Edition Ultimate Gel Starter Kit from Boots, I actually brought it myself on Black Friday as it was on offer and then my boyfriend gave me the money back and wrapped it up for Christmas.
+For Christmas I received the SensatioNail – Limited Edition Ultimate Gel Starter Kit from Boots, I actually bought it myself on Black Friday as it was on offer and then my boyfriend gave me the money back and wrapped it up for Christmas.
 I previously had the Ciate gel kit which you can read my review on here, however somehow the lamp got cracked and it no longer works.
 I had seen SensatioNail in Boots on many occasions but due to the price of the kit and gel polishes I did not purchase.
-However when I saw that the SensatioNail – Limited Edition Ultimate Gel Starter Kit allowed you to mix regular polish with a solution and make it into a gel polish I was intrigued.
+However, when I saw that the SensatioNail – Limited Edition Ultimate Gel Starter Kit allowed you to mix regular polish with a solution and make it into a gel polish I was intrigued.
 Below is a list of the contents of my kit.

 Contents of Starter Kit: